-Approach for Establishing Carbon Dioxide Stored by Tree Canopy in Riparian Tree Planting Projects in Austin, TX
+Approach for Establishing Carbon Dioxide Stored by Tree Canopy in Riparian Canopy Tree Planting Projects in Austin, TX

-This Attachment A provides an example of the Riparian Tree Planting Ouantification Method.
+This Attachment A provides an example of the Canopy Tree Planting Quantification Method.

-There are two different methods for quantifying carbon dioxide (CO2) storage in urban forest carbon projects - the Single Tree Method (where planted trees are few or are scattered among many existing trees) and the Tree Canopy For Park-like Projects Method (where planted trees are relatively contiguous).
-Instead of using the traditional Tree Canopy Approach for riparian tree planting projects in Austin, we use a forest ecosystem approach.
+There are two different methods for quantifying carbon dioxide (CO2) storage in urban forest carbon projects - the Single Tree Method (where planted trees are few or are scattered among many existing trees) and the Clustered Parks Planting Method (where planted trees are relatively contiguous).
+Instead of using the traditional Clustered Parks Planting Approach for riparian tree planting projects in Austin, we use a forest ecosystem approach.
 The traditional approach, which is based on the biometrics of open-growing urban trees, cannot adequately describe biomass distribution among closely-spaced trees and the dynamic changes in CO2 stored in dead wood and understory vegetation as a riparian forest stand matures.